Functions

 Named return values:

-With named return values, you can use return without specifying values.
 The function automatically returns the named variables.

 func calculate(x int) (result int) { result = x * x return } -